Timopheym/docs/docs/beta/our-platforms.md

 The Discourse Forums are where we expand on ideas brought up in calls or on the Discord chats, etc. Using the forums to write full posts (aka "topics") provides more permanence and opportunity for feedback.
 Eventually, these ideas may become polished into documentation.

 Our Discourse is currently a bit of a jungle that requires a determined heart the first few times you venture in.
 While there are certainly some nuggets of gold to be found, the forums as a whole are difficult to parse through due to organization issues.
-Improvements are on the way, but until then you can use the "Latest" button to find the most recent topics or simply follow links you see in the Discord chats to individual posts.
+Improvements are on the way, but until then you can use the "Latest" button to find the most recent topics, or simply follow links you see in the Discord chats to individual posts.

 ##### Discourse and Cred: